oils-for-unix/oils/doc/j8-notation.md

     var myBytes = b'\yff\yfe'

-This is useful for correct code generation, and generally simplifies the language.
+This is useful for correct code generation, and simplifies the language.

 But JSON-style strings aren't valid in YSH.
 The two usages of double quotes can't really be reconciled, because JSON looks like `"line\n"` and shell looks